 Master of Science in Petroleum Engineering

-Graduate degree programs generally contain classes that provide advanced knowledge in core petroleum engineering principles and their application in a variety of settings, including oil fields and offshore refineries.
+These two-year master's degree programs generally contain classes that provide advanced knowledge in core petroleum engineering principles and their application in a variety of settings, including oil fields and offshore refineries.
 Students can choose to pursue a thesis or non-thesis option in this degree program.
 A field experience is often required to complete the curriculum.
 Following are some possible subjects covered in the program:

 - Enhanced oil recovery